Justaus3r/tonoi/README.rst

 Issues
 ~~~~~~
-There is only a single known issue at the time. after changing the terminal size, the cursor goes the right-end
+There are two known issue at the time.
+First is after changing the terminal size, the cursor goes the right-end
 of the terminal.give an empty input(i.e: enter) to move it after the prompt.
 Don't know why this happens.Will hopefully be fixed someday.
+Secondly
+the "-dt" argument is not handled properly so using it will crash the game(YES i forgot to do the handling and now i am too lazy).
+Will also fix that
+someday.

 Todos
 -----